DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 87. BOOTSTRAP PART 8 VIDEO - finishing movie cards and responsive layouts (Step 540)

 This entry documents a video lesson where the student finished building the "Now Playing" section by adding and styling the remaining movie cards.
 They successfully used Bootstrap's `flex-wrap-reverse` class to fix a responsive layout issue, and implemented `scroll-padding-top` to prevent the fixed navigation bar from covering content.
 The student also improved the semantic structure of the HTML with `<section>` and `<dl>` tags, demonstrating an advanced understanding of web best practices.

+#### 88. BOOTSTRAP PART 9 VIDEO - building the tickets section (Step 543)

+This entry documents a video lesson where the student built the "Tickets" section of the website.
+They implemented Bootstrap cards to create a clean layout for the form, utilized `<select>` and `<option>` tags for movie and showtime dropdown menus, and used the `<input>` tag with `type="number"` for ticket quantity selection.
+They also documented how to use literal parenthesis in SVG data URL and how to fix a bug of a shrinking movie poster with `align-self`.